Early Intervention Program (EIP)

 - Instructional Segments of Service

 A class for EIP must follow Class Size Rules in the state guidelines.
+An EIP segment is a maximum of 14 students.

 Instructional Segments of Service